Problem Description

 input double LotSize = 0.1; // Fixed Lot Size

-input int Slippage = 3; // Max Slippage (in points)
+input int Slippage = 3; // Maximum Slippage in points

 //--- Global Variables